giovino/simple-cdd/docs/simple-cdd.md

+# Introduction

-# Example on how to use Simple-CDD to build a custom Debian 8.0.x ISO
+Example on how to use Simple-CDD to build a custom Debian 8.0.x ISO

 ## Prerequisites